-Contrary to the common belief that natural law is a metaphysical or even theological concept, the word "natural" in this expression is to be taken literally.
+Contrary to the common belief that 'natural law' is a metaphysical or even a theological concept, I insist that the word 'natural' in the expression 'natural law' should be taken literally.
 Natural law refers to the natural, physical world of living human beings.
-Moreover, "law" should not, in this connection, be understood in its now-dominant sense of a command, directive, or rule (cf. the Latin lex^3).
-Instead, it is to be understood in its much more profound sense of order, especially the order or bond of conviviality that has its natural foundation in the plurality and diversity of distinct and separate persons.4 Thus, law is semantically related to the Latin ius, which refers to a bond arising out of solemn speech (iurare, to make a personal commitment to or covenant with another), and which presupposes the separateness and independence of persons.
-In that sense, law stands in opposition to the Old English orlaeg, fate, the inevitable disappearance of order, as in war.5 Disorder occurs when the natural separateness of persons is no longer respected, and the distinctions between one person and another, or between the words, deeds, and works of one person and another, are not or cannot be heeded.6
+Moreover 'law' should not, in this connection, be understood in its now dominant sense of a command, directive or rule (cf. the Latin lex3).
+It is to be understood in its much more profound sense of order, especially the order or bond of conviviality4 that has its natural foundation in the plurality and diversity of distinct and separate persons of the same rational kind.
+Thus 'law' is semantically related to the Latin ius, which refers to a bond arising out of solemn speech (iurare, to make a personal commitment to or covenant with another) that obviously presupposes the separateness and independence of persons.
+In that sense, 'law' stands in opposition to the old-English orlaeg, fate, the inevitable disappearance of order as in war.5 Disorder occurs when the natural separateness of persons is no longer respected and the distinctions between one person and another, or one person's words, deeds or works and another's, are not or cannot be heeded.6